 Welcome to hybrid-app development!

-Hybrid mobile app development not only can help you build web apps quicker and easier that can later be wrapped and run as native apps on different mobile operating systems, it also lets you easily manage your app’s lifecycle, thanks to a single code-base.
+Hybrid or cross platform mobile app development not only can help you build web apps quicker and easier that can later be wrapped and run as native apps on different mobile operating systems, it also lets you easily manage your app’s lifecycle, thanks to a single code-base.

 Despite the many benefits of Ionic, there are several myths which might cause people to shy away from using it to build native apps.
 We debunk these myths so that next time you need to build an app, Ionic can be one of your preferred choices.

 Angular-powered Ionic has gained a lot of respect in the hybrid Mobile app development community since its release.
 It has Git repo of more than 21,000 stars as of this writing.
 The Ionic Forum is very active, thereby ensuring the quick and effective resolution of all issues.
 Ionic, an open-source platform, can enable you to build beautiful and highly functional mobile apps with the look and feel of a native app.
 It also provides UI components for you to use and to customize using the CSS extension language, Sass.

 Myth #2: Hybrid apps aren’t as good as native ones

 The key strength of the Ionic Framework is that it enables a more native-like experience for hybrid apps in a more cost-effective manner.
 Ionic features platform continuity which means you can build once and run anywhere.
 Plus, Ionic is the only company that supports creating apps and building great mobile websites, all with the same code.

 Myth #3: Hybrid apps have a poor UX